cassandrale179/atom-chat-plugin/README.md

 # atom-chat-plugin
-A chat plugin for Atom because why not.
+A chat plugin for Atom.
 Currently this project has been moved to a private repo.
 ![ScreenShot](https://user-images.githubusercontent.com/22923895/40329544-e2cab944-5d17-11e8-9874-695f9524f373.png)